Humidifier Steamer: Benefits, How It Works, &

 Initial Investment and Running Costs

 Steam humidifiers, particularly whole-house models, typically come with a higher upfront cost compared to portable cool mist or ultrasonic units.
 The technology involved in boiling water and often integrating with your HVAC system is more complex, which is reflected in the price.
-Furthermore, the energy required to boil water means they can consume more electricity than other types of humidifiers.
+The energy required to boil water means they can consume more electricity than other types of humidifiers.
 It’s an investment, certainly, but one that many find worthwhile for the consistent performance and health benefits.

 Safety First: Hot Water Considerations